SarielMa/Adaptive-Margin-Evolution/README.md

 # Contact

-Should you have any questions, please feel free to get to contact liang.liang@miami.edu or l.ma@miami.edu
+Should you have any questions, please feel free to contact liang.liang@miami.edu or l.ma@miami.edu